-The issue of whether to finish walls with wet or dry plaster has created debate ever since plasterboard came on the scene in the 1940s.
+The issue of whether to finish walls with wet plaster or plasterboards (otherwise known as dry lining) has created debate ever since plasterboard came on the scene in the 1940s.
 But your choice will have an impact and you need to pick the finish that most closely matches the other elements of your design.

-Wet plaster is favoured by many because it matches the look and feel of traditional materials, offers better soundproofing and doesn’t cause problems in fixing items to the walls (unlike some boards).
+Many self-builders favour wet plaster because it matches the look and feel of traditional materials, it offers better soundproofing and airtightness, and doesn’t cause problems in fixing items to the walls (unlike some boards).
 But plasterboard has advantages, too — it offers speedy installation with no drying period or cracks.

 Preferred by masonry lovers, wet plaster uses either cement renders or gypsum backings trowelled onto blockwork.
-There is little to choose between gypsum and cement in cost terms, and both are finished off with a thin skim coat of gypsum (Thistle).
+There is little to choose between gypsum and cement in cost terms, and both are finished off with a thin skim coat of gypsum.

 Simple to understand and gives a smooth, durable finish.
 It’s ideal for difficult areas like door or window reveals and dormers.
 It also gives a good seal around openings — offering superior airtightness.

 Because it’s wet, it takes a long time to dry and this can also lead to hairline cracking issues with unwelcome callbacks and redecorating costs.
-It’s a skilled process and good plasterers can be hard (and expensive) to find.
+It’s a skilled process, unsuitable for DIY self-builders to attempt, and good plasterers can be hard (and expensive) to find.

 Note: A scratch or ‘key’ coat refers to a base coat which is lightly scratched before the plaster dries and the top coat/s are applied.
 The next layer of plaster enters the scratches to form a bond.